wf-id/ncidsociety/content/about/index.md

 We plan to become affiliated with the [Infectious Diseases Society of America](idsa.org).

 If you want to learn more, feel free to [contact us]({{< ref "/contact.md" >}}).

+>This page was designed and developed by the [Wake Forest University School of Medicine Infectious Disease Epidemiology and Applied Statistics](https://wakeforestid.com/groups/ideas.html) (IDEAS) Group.